A growing collection of achievable and proven policy changes that address the climate crisis and the economic inequality crisis at a local level.

 Carbon neutral means having a net-zero carbon footprint.
 In other words, a carbon-neutral community emits the same amount of carbon that it captures.
 Cars and trucks emit enormous amounts of carbon into the atmosphere by burning fossil fuels.
 Homes, businesses, and industries use energy that comes mostly from nuclear, coal, and gas-fired power plants.
 Carbon is captured through trees and vegetation.

-How do you expect to implement any of this as a County Commissioner?
+How do you expect to implement any of this as a City Councilor?

-As County Commissioner I will need to build support among my colleagues.
+As City Councilor I will need to build support among my colleagues.
 I have a long track record of collaborative work among large diverse groups.
-I am able to bring together different kinds of people to find common approaches to difficult challenges and I think that I will be able to do that on the Durham County Commission.
+I am able to bring together different kinds of people to find common approaches to difficult challenges and I think that I will be able to do that on the Durham City Council.

 How are climate change and economic inequality connected?